 My master’s degree definitely exposed me to a number of important subjects in the industry, especially new and evolving topics such as technology and social media.
 The great thing about getting a sport management degree is that you become more aware of the different sectors in the sports world – from marketing and PR to finance and law – sport is everywhere and consumed by all types of people in a variety of ways

-Top 5 Graduate Schools with Masters in Sports Management Programs in Sacramento
+Top Sports Management Graduate Programs & Schools with Masters in Sports Management Programs in Sacramento